 SBM 2000.
 SMALL BUSINESS MANAGEMENT: 3 Credits, 3 Hours.

-(Fall, Even Years) In this course students will learn how to successfully establish and maintain a small business, including organization, planning and management.
+(Offered online during the mini-mester A fall term) In this course students will learn how to successfully establish and maintain a small business, including organization, planning and management.
 Students will also gain knowledge of the different types of businesses.